 develop innovative community-based demonstration programs that enhance the quality of life for Missouri's minority elders.

-The Center works to reduce disparities through the development of culturally and educationally appropriate programs provided through community outreach.
+The center works to reduce disparities through the development of culturally and educationally appropriate programs provided through community outreach.
 Here are some of our programs:

 - The Missouri Institute on Minority Aging (MIMA) is a forum to address health issues and provide solutions applicable to underserved senior citizens of Missouri.
-MIMA includes educational presentations, which cover a variety of topics including chronic disease self-management, strategies for the delivery of healthcare information and programs and current research and data on health issues impacting older, underserved individuals.
+MIMA includes educational presentations, which cover a variety of topics including chronic disease self-management, strategies for the delivery of health care information and programs and current research and data on health issues impacting older, underserved individuals.

 - Technology Advocacy promotes the use of technology as a strategic tool for delivering information and services to our audience through conferencing capabilities.
 The Center has the ability to provide two-way audio and visual teleconferencing for distance learning and training programs via LUCE.

 The center has an established advisory board to assist in determining annual priorities as they relate to health and aging issues and to provide community-based feedback.
 The board is comprised of the following organizations and individuals: Primaris/CLAIM, Columbia, Missouri; SSM Health (Home Health), Jefferson City, Missouri; Office of Minority Health, Missouri Department of Health and Senior Services; Missouri Department of Health and Senior Services – Bureau of Senior Programs, Divisions of Senior and Disability Services, Jefferson City, Missouri; Jefferson City Police Department, Jefferson City, Missouri; Crime Victim's Advocate for the Cole County Prosecuting Attorney's Office, Jefferson City, Missouri; Chapter Alzheimer's Association, Columbia, Missouri and two senior community members (Columbia and Fulton, Missouri).